stryker-mutator/infosupport-opensource/2021-q2/slides/10-stryker-net/06-call-for-help.md

 # Cry for help

-A lot of feature request
+A lot of feature requests
-- We don't have the time to work on
+- We don't get around to working on most of them
 - Any help welcome